Are you suffering from an injury, or were you diagnosed with a severe health condition that has made it unlikely you will return to work?

 TPD claims can get rejected for various reasons, such as insufficient evidence, conflicting opinions, policy exclusions, pre-existing conditions, etc.

-Due to our standing in the industry, we have numerous senior claims relationships at insurers which often allows us to deal directly with those that have significant technical expertise but also the ability to make a decision.
+Due to our standing in the industry, we have numerous senior claims relationships at insurers which often allows us to deal directly with those who have significant technical expertise but also the ability to make a decision.